KansasLinuxFest/website/content/index.md

 ![Logo](/images/klf15logo_twitter_white.png)

-The Kansas Linux Fest will be on March 21-22 and the Lawrence Public Library.
+The Kansas Linux Fest will be on March 21-22 at the Lawrence Public Library.

 ## Status